alexanderbird/alexanderbird.software/src/content/blog/leaders-ought-to-clarify-the-problem.md

 In my experience, software work can be split into a few broad categories:

-- problem is understood, solution is understood (let's call this "implementation work")
+- work where both the problem and the solution is understood (let's call this "implementation work")
-- problem is understood, solution is ambiguous (let's call this "design work")
+- work where the problem is understood, but the solution is ambiguous (let's call this "design work")
-- problem is ambiguous (let's call this "ambiguous work")
+- work where the problem is ambiguous (let's call this "ambiguous work")

 In general, folks covet the design work (it's fun, interesting, high impact, and looks great on a resume).
 There tends to be lots of implementation work.
 The